Burlington House: Royal Astronomical Society

 2.73 (the temperature of the cosmic microwave background) and 223 (the number of lunar synodic months in a Saros cycle of eclipses).
 The 5 Platonic Solids are timeless symbols of the elements and the relationship of mathematics to the Universe.
 The elliptical orbits represent the Pioneer space probes to beyond the Solar System, as of 2007 – the farthest humankind has penetrated.

-The first floor landing leads to the Society’s Library, the Rare Books Room, the Librarian’s office and the Herschel Room, which houses the British Astronomical Association.
+The first floor landing leads to the Society’s Library, the Grove Hills Room, and the Herschel Room, which houses the British Astronomical Association.

 The large portrait dominating the Library is of Francis Baily, one of the founders of the Society and a four-time President.
 He is best remembered for Baily’s beads but was also important for laying the foundations of 19th-century astronomy by publishing a long series of star catalogues.
 These culminated in the British Association Catalogue, published after his death, which sorted out the positions of thousands of previously observed stars.
 He was a stockbroker who retired at 51 and devoted himself to astronomy.